Who we are

 GECA was the first certification scheme to be recognised within the GBCA’s Assessment Framework for Product Certification Schemes for their Green Star ratings system for green building projects.
 We continue to collaborate with the GBCA to build a more sustainable building sector.

-GECA is working with SBA to transform the actions of businesses and consumers to drive a substantial increase in sustainable consumption.
-Sustainable Business Australia is the peak body in this country for the low carbon and environmental goods and services sector.
-The organisation is also a think tank focusing on 'new markets, new industries and new jobs'.
+GECA is working with SBA to transform the actions of businesses and consumers to drive a substantial increase in the sustainability of consumption.
+SBA is the peak body in this country for the low carbon and environmental goods and services sector.
+The organisation is also a think tank focusing on new markets, new industries and new jobs.

 A large part of SBA's work involves raising awareness about the scale and relevance of major environmental challenges and the commercial solutions that business and industry can provide.

+ECO-BUY is a Melbourne-based, not-for-profit Centre of Excellence in Environmental Purchasing, established to encourage the purchasing of environmentally preferable products and services.
 GECA formed a partnership with ECO-BUY to offer sustainable procurement training courses in 2012.
-ECO-BUY is a Melbourne based, not-for-profit Centre of Excellence in Environmental Purchasing, established to encourage the purchasing of environmentally preferable products and services.